-In 1840, the men who hitched their fortunes to ships like the Greenfield that hauled freight up and down the Connecticut River were in for a disappointing surprise.
+In 1840, the river men who hitched their fortunes to ships like the Greenfield, which hauled freight up and down the Connecticut River, were in for a disappointing surprise.

 In the age of sail, a long flat boat was used.
-It carried a single mast with a square main sail down low, a smaller sail above that for lighter winds and another topsail for when wind was extremely light.
-The boats carried tons of cargo.
+It carried a single mast with a square mainsail down low and a smaller sail above for lighter winds.
+For extremely light wind, the flatboat had another topsail.

-River Men called spike-pole men worked the boats.
+River men called spike-pole men worked the boats.
 When the wind was insufficient to propel the boat against the current – which it frequently was – the spike-pole men stepped in.
-Using poles of 12 to 20 feet in length, they would literally drag the boat forward by planting the spike end of their pole into the river bed and walking from forward to aft on the boat.
+Using poles 12 to 20 feet long, they would drag the boat forward by planting the spike end of their poles into the river bed and walking from forward to aft on the boat.

-The age of steam put an end to the spike-pole men as boats were fitted with steam engines in the early 1800s that could do the job faster.
-A single steam-powered river boat could tow one or more barges up river and back.
+The age of steam put an end to the spike-pole men.
+Boats were fitted with steam engines in the early 1800s that could do the job faster.
+A single steam-powered river boat could tow one or more barges upriver and back.

-By 1840, however, there was a new threat to the River Men – trains.
-The same steam power that could power a boat could also pull a train, and the trains could carry more material and were growing ever more reliable.
+By 1840, however, trains posed a new threat to the river men.
+The same steam power that could power a boat could also pull a train.
+The increasingly reliable trains could carry more cargo that the flat steamboats..

-The steamer was hauling four barges, and planning to connect a fifth.
-The vessel was a new one, an investment of $5,000 to $10,000 for the company in an effort to speed up shipping and become more competitive.
+The steamer hauled four barges, and planned to connect a fifth.
+The vessel was a new one, an investment of $5,000 to $10,000.
+The company wanted to speed up shipping and become more competitive.
 The boat was narrow and drew little water to help it navigate canal locks.
 The engineer who built the vessel, with its twin boilers, was aboard to oversee how the new boilers would operate under the extreme load.

-Capt.
-John D. Crawford, of South Hadley Falls in Massachusetts; engineer Alanson D. Wood, of Brattleboro, Vt., and William Lancey, the designer of the vessel, from Springfield, Mass., were all killed – blown apart by the explosion.
+Blown apart by the explosion were Capt.
+John D. Crawford, of South Hadley Falls in Massachusetts; engineer Alanson D. Wood, of Brattleboro, Vt., and William Lancey, the designer of the vessel, from Springfield, Mass.

-In all, some 30 men were manning the barges and the ship.
+In all, some 30 men were manning the Greenfield and the barges it towed.
 Most escaped injury.
 Ebenezer Morse of Northampton had the good fortune to be standing directly beside one of the boilers when it blew.
 The explosion threw him high into the air.
 He splashed down into the river with barely a scratch.

-Captain Crawford was a highly regarded River Man with ten years’ experience, but he and the company couldn’t escape all criticism.
+Captain Crawford was a highly regarded river man with 10 years’ experience, but he and the company couldn’t escape all criticism.

-Reputation for speed or no, the race was soon lost to the railroads as they expanded in the years ahead.
-The freight firm Stockbridge, Allen, Root & Co. would go out of business when it was sold to the Connecticut Railroad Co.
+Reputation for speed or no, river men soon lost the race to the railroads as they expanded in the years ahead.
+The freight firm Stockbridge, Allen, Root & Co. would go out of business after the Connecticut Railroad Co. bought it.